aaradhya-04/UrbanFlex/README.md

 Vésta - Official Website

-Website: urbanflex.com
+Website: vesta.com

 Category: E-commerce - Sportswear, Footwear, Bags

 Overview

-Urban Flex is an e-commerce website that offers a curated collection of sports shoes, athletic wear, and bags for individuals who value style, performance, and durability.
+Vesta is an e-commerce website that offers a curated collection of sports shoes, athletic wear, and bags for individuals who value style, performance, and durability.
 The website is designed to provide an immersive shopping experience with a user-friendly interface, making it easy for customers to find and purchase their favorite items.